chavezheras/slides/source_slides/Counting_the_invisible.md

 ![[media/551c8233a5b674d700d7431d3610fbec_MD5.png|1500]]

 note:
-These differences over time are perceived are perceived, interpreted, and felt, even if they are not consciously processed.
-T
+These differences over time are perceived, interpreted, and felt, even if they are not consciously processed.

-Is not that we "see" these images in our minds eye, but rather that these images are used a proxy to visualise perceptual change.
+Is not that we "see" these images in our minds eye, but rather that these images can used a proxy to visualise perceptual change.
+A kind of computational phenomenology of moving images.

 ---